Hugh Quarshie: Personal life

 In September 2010, Quarshie featured in an episode of the television genealogy series Who Do You Think You Are?, in which he traced his Ghanaian and Dutch origins.
 The episode revealed that Quarshie is part of his country's old mixed-race elite as one of his ancestors, Pieter Martinus Johannes Kamerling, was a Dutch official on the Gold Coast.
 This also made him a distant relative of Dutch actor Antonie Kamerling.

-Political views

 Quarshie was a supporter of the Women's Equality Party.

+Awards and nominations

+In 1987, he was nominated for the Laurence Olivier Award for Best Actor and in 2022 he was nominated for the British Academy Television Award for Best Actor for playing Neville Lawrence in Stephen.

+He has also won a Critics' Circle Theatre Award and an Emmy Award.